-Myst can invoke a Jenkins job from the Release Pipeline.
-In 6.6.0-rc6 and prior, if a job was defined (regardless of parameters) then Myst passed the jsonpayload parameter to Jenkins by default.
-In some cases jsonpayload was not required.
+Myst can invoke a Jenkins job in the Release Pipeline.
+In 6.6.0-rc6 and prior, by default Myst passed the jsonpayload parameter if any Jenkins job was defined in Myst.
+This was not always required.

-- Platform Instance or Stream Model are selected (screenshot) then jsonpayload is passed.
+- Platform Instance or Stream Model is selected (screenshot) then jsonpayload is passed to Jenkins.

 - No properties are selected then jsonpayload is not passed.

-To use jsonpayload setup the Jenkins job with the jsonpayload parameter.
+To use jsonpayload, setup the Jenkins job with a parameter named jsonpayload.
 The jsonpayload will consist of platform instance and stream model properties.

 We are looking to resolve these issues in a future release candidate.

 Platform Models are automatically and unexpectedly updated by Myst under the following conditions.

 - Release Pipeline stream's behaviour is set to Update a blueprint